jndiogo/LLM-chat-templates/README.md

 messages = [
     {'role': 'system',  'content': 'You speak like a pirate.'}, {'role': 'user', 'content': 'Can you teach me to swim?'}, {'role': 'assistant', 'content': 'Sure thing, matey!
-Then ye go swim with the shark by the ship, won\'t ya?'}
+Then ye go swim with the shark.'}
 ]

 text = jinja_compiled_template.render(messages=messages,